-32 (x) Any person aggrieved by the issuance of an approval may appeal to the superior 33 court within twenty (20) days of the issuance of approval.

-(xi) A comprehensive permit shall expire unless construction is started within twelve

-(12) months and completed within sixty (60) months of final plan approval unless a longer and/or phased period for development is agreed to by the local review board and the applicant.
-Low and moderate income housing units shall be built and occupied prior to, or simultaneous with the construction and occupancy of market rate units.

-5 (xii) A town with an approved affordable housing plan and that is meeting local housing 6 needs may by council action limit the annual total number of dwelling units in comprehensive 7 permit applications from for-profit developers to an aggregate of one percent (1%) of the total 8 number of year-round housing units in the town, as recognized in the affordable housing plan and 9 notwithstanding the timetables set forth elsewhere in this section, the local review board shall 10 have the authority to consider comprehensive permit applications from for-profit developers, 11 which are made pursuant to this paragraph, sequentially in the order in which they are submitted.

-12 (xiii) The local review board of a town with an approved affordable housing plan shall 13 report the status of implementation to the housing resources commission, including the 14 disposition of any applications made under the plan, as of June 30, 2006, by September 1, 2006 15 and for each June 30 thereafter by September 1 through 2010.
-The housing resources commission 16 shall prepare by October 15 and adopt by December 31, a report on the status of implementation, 17 which shall be submitted to the governor, the speaker, the president of the senate and the 18 chairperson of the state housing appeals board, and shall find which towns are not in compliance 19 with implementation requirements.

-(xiv) Notwithstanding the provisions of section 45-53-4 in effect on February 13, 2004, to commence hearings within thirty (30) days of receiving an application remanded by the state housing appeals board pursuant to section 45-53-6(f)(2) shall be heard as herein provided; in any town with more than one remanded application, applications may be scheduled for hearing in the order in which they were received, and may be taken up sequentially, with the thirty (30) day requirement for the initiation of hearings, commencing upon the decision of the earlier filed application.

-27 (b) (1) The general assembly finds and declares that in January 2004 towns throughout 28 Rhode Island have been confronted by an unprecedented volume and complexity of development 29 applications as a result of private for-profit developers using the provisions of this chapter and 30 that in order to protect the public health and welfare in communities and to provide sufficient 31 time to establish a reasonable and orderly process for the consideration of applications made 32 under the provisions of this chapter, and to have communities prepare plans to meet low and 33 moderate income housing goals, that it is necessary to impose a moratorium on the use of 34 comprehensive permit applications as herein provided by private for-profit developers; a moratorium is hereby imposed on the use of the provisions of this chapter by private for-profit developers, which moratorium shall be effective on passage and shall expire on January 31, 2005 and may be revisited prior to expiration and extended to such other date as may be established by law.
+- 2 (x) Any person aggrieved by the issuance of an approval may appeal to the superior court 3 within twenty (20) days of the issuance of approval. - (xi) A comprehensive permit shall expire unless construction is started within twelve (12) months and completed within sixty (60) months of final plan approval unless a longer and/or phased period for development is agreed to by the local review board and the applicant.
+Low and moderate income housing units shall be built and occupied prior to, or simultaneous with the construction and occupancy of market rate units. - (xii) A town with an approved affordable housing plan and that is meeting local housing needs may by council action limit the annual total number of dwelling units in comprehensive permit applications from for-profit developers to an aggregate of one percent (1%) of the total number of year-round housing units in the town, as recognized in the affordable housing plan and notwithstanding the timetables set forth elsewhere in this section, the local review board shall have the authority to consider comprehensive permit applications from for-profit developers, which are made pursuant to this paragraph, sequentially in the order in which they are submitted. - (xiii) The local review board of a town with an approved affordable housing plan shall report the status of implementation to the housing resources commission, including the disposition of any applications made under the plan, as of June 30, 2006, by September 1, 2006 and for each June 30 thereafter by September 1 through 2010.
+The housing resources commission shall prepare by October 15 and adopt by December 31, a report on the status of implementation, which shall be submitted to the governor, the speaker, the president of the senate and the chairperson of the state housing appeals board, and shall find which towns are not in compliance with implementation requirements. - (xiv) Notwithstanding the provisions of § 45-53-4 in effect on February 13, 2004, to commence hearings within thirty (30) days of receiving an application remanded by the state housing appeals board pursuant to § 45-53-6(f)(2) shall be heard as herein provided; in any town with more than one remanded application, applications may be scheduled for hearing in the order in which they were received, and may be taken up sequentially, with the thirty (30) day requirement for the initiation of hearings, commencing upon the decision of the earlier filed application. - (b)(1) The general assembly finds and declares that in January 2004 towns throughout Rhode Island have been confronted by an unprecedented volume and complexity of development applications as a result of private for-profit developers using the provisions of this chapter and that in order to protect the public health and welfare in communities and to provide sufficient under the provisions of this chapter, and to have communities prepare plans to meet low and moderate income housing goals, that it is necessary to impose a moratorium on the use of comprehensive permit applications as herein provided by private for-profit developers; a moratorium is hereby imposed on the use of the provisions of this chapter by private for-profit developers, which moratorium shall be effective on passage and shall expire on January 31, 2005 and may be revisited prior to expiration and extended to such other date as may be established by law.
 Notwithstanding the provisions of subsection (a) of this section, private for-profit developers may not utilize the procedure of this chapter until the expiration of the moratorium.